Afghans face hunger crisis, adding to Taliban's challenges - KTVZ

 Associated Press

-KABUL, Afghanistan (AP) — A senior U.N. official warns that food stocks in Afghanistan could run out this month.
-That threatens to add a hunger crisis to the challenges facing the country’s new Taliban rulers as they endeavor to restore stability after decades of war.
-Ramiz Alakbarov says about one third of the country’s population of 38 million is facing “emergency” or “crisis” levels of food insecurity.
-With winter coming and a severe drought ongoing, more money is needed to feed the population.
+KABUL, Afghanistan (AP) — An official says the U.N.’s stockpiles of food could run out this month in Afghanistan.
+That is threatening to add a hunger crisis to the challenges facing the country’s new Taliban rulers as they endeavor to restore stability after decades of war.
+Ramiz Alakbarov said about one third of the country’s population of 38 million doesn’t know if they will have a meal every day.
+Alakbarov is the U.N.‘s humanitarian chief in Afghanistan.
+The U.N.’s World Food Program has brought in food and distributed it to tens of thousands of people in recent weeks, but with winter approaching and a drought ongoing, more money is needed.
 The Taliban seized control of the country ahead of the withdrawal of American forces this week.
-Now, they must govern a nation that relies heavily on international aid and is in the midst of a worsening economic crisis.